-The Group has entered into operating leases on its investment property portfolio owned by the Group and have terms of between 1 and 25 years (2020: 1 and 25 years).
+The Group has entered into operating leases on its investment property portfolio owned by the Group and have terms of between 1 and 5 years.
 The lessees do not have an option to purchase the property at the expiry of the lease period.
 The commercial property lease arrangements include clauses to enable periodic upward revision of the rental charge according to prevailing market conditions.
 Some leases contain options to break before the end of the lease term.